kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-X` turns on debug echoing of all the commands in the script that implements this command.
 - `-h` prints a brief usage message and terminates with success.
+- `-n` namespace is required. default is 'kubestellar'

 ### Fetch kubeconfig for external clients

-To fetch a kubeconfig for use by clients outside of the hosting cluster --- those that will reach the kcp server via the external endpoint specified in the deployment command --- use the `kubectl kubestellar get-external-kubeconfig` command.
+To fetch a kubeconfig for use by clients outside of the hosting cluster --- those that will reach the kcp server via the external endpoint specified in the deployment command --- use the `kubectl kubestellar get-external-kubeconfig -n kubestellar` command.
 It takes the following on the command line.

 - `-o $output_pathname`, saying where to write the kubeconfig.
 This